asreview/asreview/docs/source/10minutes_asreview.rst

 Running Oracle mode with the PTSD dataset
 -----------------------------------------

 As an example, we use the PTSD dataset.
-This dataset contains x titles and abstract on PTSD.
+This dataset contains titles and abstract of papers on post-traumatic stress disorder.
 From this dataset, we want to select papers relevant to our systematic review, without reading all the abstracts.
 To start this process, run: